tournasdim/KNX-Playground/README.md

 2. Refer to the individual README files in each code example or project directory for specific instructions and requirements.

-3. Explore the examples, modify it, and experiment with different configurations to gain a better understanding of KNX integration and control.
+3. Import the `xxxyyyzzz.knxproj` file into ETS6, experiment with different configurations to gain a better understanding of KNX integration and control.
+   Files starting with KV_ (ie KV_xxxyyy.knxproj) are solely designed to be run on KNX Virtual, the emulation tool to run a project on your computer.
+   KNX Virtual doesn’t require any investment in hardware (such as power supply, USB or IP interface, KNX devices) as you will work with virtual devices, commissioned by ETS.
+   But keep in mind that the demo version of ETS supports for a max of 5 devices to be programmed (virtual or physical devices) .

+KNX Virtual allows you to get acquainted with the KNX technology by setting up a simulated KNX installation, for free.

 ## Contributions

 Contributions to this repository are welcome!
-If you have a simple example, project, or useful resource related to KNX that you would like to share with the community, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you have a simple example, project, or useful resource related to KNX that you would like to share with the community.

 ## License